ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/students.md

 Completed MSc Theses
 ==================
+- Nina Schoppe, Using Gradient-Based Analysis for Sensor-Fault Detection in Federated Learning in the Context of Cyber-Physical Systems, University of Twente (August 2026)
 - Damian Gonzalez Gonzalez, MSc thesis: A Lightweight Ensemble Framework for Sensor Fault Detection and Sensor Fusion in Earable Devices, University of Twente (November 2025)
 - Bambang Muharto, MSc thesis: Silent Communication in High Noise Environments Using Earables: A Multi-Modal Sensing Approach University of Twente (August 2025)
 - Sidhharth Balakrishnan, MSc thesis: [Earable-Based Visual Distraction Monitoring in Cyclists](https://purl.utwente.nl/essays/106412), University of Twente (June 2025)